Dirnei/node-red-contrib-zigbee2mqtt-devices/CONTRIBUTING.md

 # Contributing

 Everyone is welcomed to create a pull request.
-If you are unsure what or how to do something, we can discuss it on GitHub or discord.
+If you are unsure what or how to do something, we can discuss it on [GitHub](https://github.com/Dirnei/node-red-contrib-zigbee2mqtt-devices) or [Discord](https://discord.gg/4qCMEhJ).

 # Development Environment